VS Code2022-03-07

 vsce, short for "Visual Studio Code Extensions", is a command-line tool for packaging, publishing and managing VS Code extensions.

-# installationnpm install vsce -g
+npm install vsce -g

-# generated xxx.vsixvsce package
+# generated xxx.vsix

 Everything is ready, but you need to log in before publishing to the extension marketplace.